efeslab/fiddler/benchmarks/mixtral-offloading/README.md

 # Mixtral offloading

-This is a modified version of Mixtral offloading to enable running original Mixtral8x7B fp16 version in local setting.
+This is a modified version of [Mixtral offloading](https://github.com/dvmazur/mixtral-offloading) repository for the purpose of baseline evaluation.

 ## Performance Evaluate